Active Substance: tipranavir

-In patients aged 12 years and above, the recommended dose of Aptivus is two capsules twice a day.
+In patients aged 12 years and above, the recommended dose of Aptivus is 500 mg (two capsules) twice a day.
 Children aged between two and 12 years should use the oral solution.
 The dose of the oral solution depends on body surface area (calculated using the child’s height and weight).
 Each dose of Aptivus must be taken with ritonavir and food.
 For more information, see the package leaflet.

 How does Aptivus work?

 The active substance in Aptivus, tipranavir, is a protease inhibitor.
 It blocks an enzyme called protease that is involved in the reproduction of HIV.
 When the enzyme is blocked, the virus does not reproduce normally, slowing down the spread of infection.
 Ritonavir is another protease inhibitor that is used as a ‘booster’.
 It slows down the rate at which tipranavir is broken down, increasing the levels of tipranavir in the blood.
 This allows a lower dose of tipranavir to be used for the same antiviral effect.